lz2510/Tech/Behavior.md

 ## Common questions to ask

-## Can you introduce the engineering team?
+### Can you introduce the engineering team?
 What's the develop progress?

+### Can you introduct the technology in detail?
+For exmpale the language, database.

 ### what's the expecation of this position or what's the responsibility of this role?